 Why should you get a home inspection?

 While a home inspection isn’t required, it’s a good to consider getting one before purchasing a home.
 Home inspections provide you with the opportunity to identify major issues with the home before it becomes your own.
-If issues go unnoticed before you seal the deal, you may end up paying thousands of dollars to fix them later on.
+If issues go unnoticed before finalizing the contract or even closing, you may end up paying thousands of dollars to fix them later on.
 You may be tempted to skip a home inspection because you already like what you see, but it helps catch any potential issues before you buy.

 How much does a home inspection cost?

 A home inspection can be one of the most important steps in the buying process.
-A home inspection can vary from $200 to $500, or more, based on the size of the home as well as its location.
-As a buyer, it’s common to feel hesitant when completing an inspection because you may be responsible for the cost.
-It’s necessary to make sure you’re getting what you pay for.
+The cost can vary from $200 to $500, or more, based on the size of the home as well as its location.
+As a buyer, you may be responsible for the cost of the inspection.

 What you can expect during the home inspection process

-Don’t worry if any findings pop up.
-It’s rare that a home inspection report will have zero findings.
-Even though there may be multiple things that need to be repaired, it doesn’t mean that you should walk away from the home.
+It’s common for a home inspection report to have findings.
+Even though there may be multiple things that need to be repaired, it doesn’t mean that you should cancel the contract.
 Many findings may be simple fixes that can be made by the seller or buyer.
 Others, though, may be more involved.

 Some of the most common serious items found are: